mynuuuu/TCD_ML/README.md

 # TCD_ML
 Documenting my ML assignments from TCD
 =======
-# CS7CS4 - Giovanni Di Liberto
+# CS7CS4 - Machine Learning

 Code for assignment based on the nanogpt-lecture (see details below).